howToCodeWell/howtocodewell.fm/source/sponsor/index.md

 - Each episode gets it's own page on this website and [howtocodewell.net](http://howtocodewell.net)

 ## Pricing
-Currently sponsorship is £1000 (GBP) per episode, though this will increase in line with the audience size
+Please get in touch for pricing and av availability.

 ## What you get in return

-Each sponsor will get the following:
+Typically each sponsor will get the following:

 - A sponsorship spot at the top of show notes.
 This is shown in the YouTube video description and episode page on the website.
 This is great for links to your product or services.
 - A single intro line "This episode is sponsored by ..... " at the start of the show